osfameron/tramp/README.md

 false branch.
 These branches are themselves `tramp->` threads.

 If no false branch is provided, the value is passed through unchanged.
+If you wanted the else branch to return nil, you might look at `guard` or at `return`'ing a value.

 ```clojure
 (tramp-> i